datalad-handbook/book/docs/glossary.rst

       retrieved and pushed between a dataset and its sibling.
 It is the equivalent of a :term:`remote` in Git.

+   Singularity
+      `Singularity <https://sylabs.io/docs/>`_ is a containerization software that can package software into :term:`software container`\s.
+      It is a useful alternative to :term:`Docker` as it can run on shared computational infrastructure.
+      Find out more on `Wikipedia <https://en.wikipedia.org/wiki/Singularity_(software)>`__.

+   Singularity-Hub
+       `singularity-hub.org <https://singularity-hub.org/>`_ is a Singularity container portal.
+       Among other things, it hosts and builds Singularity container images.
+       You can can *pull* :term:`container image`\s built from a publicly shared :term:`container recipe` from it.

+   software container
+       Computational containers are cut-down virtual machines that allow you to package software libraries and their dependencies in precise versions into a bundle that can be shared with others.
+       They are running instances of a :term:`container image`.
+       On your own and other's machines, the container constitutes a secluded software environment that contains the exact software environment that you specified but does not effect any software outside of the container.
+       Unlike virtual machines, software containers do not have their own operating system and instead use basic services of the underlying operating system of the computer they run on (in a read-only fashion).
+       This makes them lightweight and portable.
+       By sharing software environments with containers, such as :term:`Docker` or :term:`Singularity` containers, others (and also yourself) have easy access to software without the need to modify the software environment of the machine the container runs on.

    submodule
       Git concept: a submodule is a Git repository embedded inside another Git repository.
 A :term:`DataLad subdataset` is known as a submodule in the :term:`Git config file`.